buddhist-uni/buddhist-uni.github.io/_content/essays/patisambidhas_sujato.md

 pages: 8
 ---

 There is a common religious tendency to mythologize and eternalize the historical particularities of your given religion: claiming, for example, that the Sanskrit language of the Vedas is the language of the universe itself.
-Sadly, Theravada Buddhism too isn't immune from such narcissistic excess.
+Sadly, Theravāda Buddhism too isn't immune from such narcissistic excess.

 For a deeper historical look at this phenomenon, see [Levman, 2017](/content/articles/language-theory-phonology-and-etymology_levman-bryan).